Adldap2/Adldap2/docs/SEARCH-FUNCTIONS.md

 The new Adldap Search functionality makes it really easy to query your AD server for exactly what you want.
 Let's get started.

-To open a new search query, call the `search()` function on your AD object like so:
+To open a new search, call the `search()` function on your AD object like so:

     $ad = new Adldap($configuration);